esciencecenter-digital-skills/software-support-essentials/README.md

 ## Contributing

-If you want to contribute to this product, fantastic!
+If you want to contribute to this project, fantastic!

 Please read the [contribution guidelines](CONTRIBUTING.md), with many details on what we need, and how to make your contribution.